mrousavy/react-native-vision-camera/CONTRIBUTING.md

 3. Select your device in the devices drop-down
 4. Hit run

+> Run `yarn check-ios` to validate codestyle

 ### Android

 1. Open the `example/android/` folder with Android Studio
 2. Select your device in the devices drop-down
 3. Hit run

+> Run `yarn check-android` to validate codestyle

+### C++

+The C++ codebase is shared between Android and iOS.
+This means you can make changes to those files in either the Android example or the iOS example, but make sure to test changes on both platforms.

+> Run `yarn check-cpp` to validate codestyle

 ## Committing